grange85/ahfow-www/_posts/2023-11-23-my-record-collection-089-luna-lovedust-promo-cd.md

 <!--more-->

 > I went to their video shoot for Lovedust.
 Great stuff.
 Cool to see the whole process, and everybody was all in quite the jovial mood (we brought beer with us).
-The musuem set up was cool, they are the artwork and Dean was our tour guide around the musuem, showing us (and the band) these painting and sculptures.
+The museum set up was cool, they are the artwork and Dean was our tour guide around the museum, showing us (and the band) these painting and sculptures.

 Nate - The Galaxie 500 Mailing List
 {: .blockquote-footer .text-end}